jbottum/t5pat/langchain_markdown46.md

 Let's look at the details on the loading times for the model, tokenizer and pipeline.

+### Model Load Time Comparison

+The following provides the code to plot the model load time and then a description of each line of code.
 ```
 # Plot model load times
 model_load_times = [sum(xl_model_load_times), sum(large_model_load_times)]